Virtual Event FAQs

 Will technical committee meetings take place during the virtual forum?

-Committee meetings will not take place during the virtual forum, but will be scheduled as virtual meetings at other times.
-For technical committee (TC) and TC discussion group meetings, please contact Angie Lander at email@example.com to schedule your meetings via Zoom.
-The full schedule of TC meetings is available here.
+Committee meetings will not take place during the virtual forum but will be scheduled as virtual meetings at other times.
+For technical committee (TC) and TC discussion group meetings, please contact Angie Lander at firstname.lastname@example.org to schedule your meetings via Zoom.

 Will the presentations be available post-forum?

-Yes, plenary/Forum 360 session videos and technical presentations will be available on demand after the event.
+Yes, plenary, Forum 360, technical panels, and lectures will be available on demand after the event.
 We will be communicating to all attendees how to access these.
 Forum registration is required to access materials.

 I have suggestions for content/format for a virtual forum.